sbuss/gocon-tokyo/talk-notes.md

 # slide 8

-[5 minutes]
+[6:30 minutes]

-We use ptrace to monitor all of the syscalls your app makes, so here's a little demo to show what using the ptrace syscall looks like.
+As I mentioned already, we use ptrace to monitor all of the syscalls your app makes, so here's a little demo to show what using the ptrace syscall looks like.

-[CHANGE TO ptrace-example]

 First, I want to give a BIG thank you to Liz Rice, this example is a slightly modified version of her code from her talk at GopherCon 2017 titled "A Go